Jack Albertson: Television

 Albertson appeared in many television series, such as Hey, Jeannie! with Jeannie Carson, the syndicated Western series Frontier Doctor with Rex Allen, Rod Cameron's syndicated crime drama State Trooper, and the 1961–1962 drama series Bus Stop.
 He guest-starred on the David Janssen crime-drama series Richard Diamond, Private Detective.

 From 1960 to 1961, Albertson was cast in three episodes of Pete and Gladys, with Harry Morgan and Cara Williams.
 On January 2, 1961, Albertson was cast as Sampson J. Binton, with DeForest Kelley as Alex Jeffords, in "Listen to the Nightingale", the series finale of Riverboat, starring Darren McGavin.
 Albertson had a recurring role as the neighbor Walter Burton in eight episodes of the 1962 ABC sitcom Room for One More, with Andrew Duggan and Peggy McCay.
 He had recurring roles in Ensign O'Toole (1962–63) and Run, Buddy, Run (1966).
 Between 1961 and 1964, Albertson appeared seven times on Mister Ed as Paul Fenton, brother-in-law (later just brother) to Wilbur Post's next-door-neighbor Kay, appearing as a stopgap regular for several episodes after the death of Larry Keating in 1963.

 Other 1960s series on which Albertson appeared were: NBC's sitcom Happy, starring Ronnie Burns; Glynis, starring Glynis Johns; and Keith Andes, which aired for 13 weeks in the fall of 1963.
 Albertson appeared in two episodes of The Twilight Zone.
 In a 1967 episode of The Andy Griffith Show, he played the ne'er-do-well cousin, Bradford J. Taylor, of series character Aunt Bee (Frances Bavier).
 He also appeared in a 1969 episode of the TV series The Virginian entitled "Girl in the Shadows."
 He appeared in The Big Valley episode "The Battle of Mineral Springs" (1969).
 In 1970, Albertson appeared as Billy "Moose" Valentine in The Men From Shiloh, the rebranded name for The Virginian in the episode titled "With Love, Bullets and Valentines".

-From 1971 to 1972, he co-starred, with actor Sam Groom, in the Canadian television series Dr. Simon Locke.
+From 1971 to 1972, he co-starred, with actor Sam Groom, in the Canadian TV series Dr. Simon Locke.
 He then co-starred as "The Man" Ed Brown on the popular series Chico and the Man with Freddie Prinze.
 He stayed for its entire run from 1974 to 1978.
-He earned an Emmy Award for that role in 1976, which was his second; his first one was for an appearance on the variety show Cher in 1975.
+He earned an Emmy Award for that role in 1976, which was his second; his first was for an appearance on the variety show Cher in 1975.